WebMD: Better Information. Better Health.

 Desserts

-• Select fresh fruits, ices, sherbet, gelatin, and plain cakes.
+• Choose fresh fruits, ices, sherbet, gelatin, and plain cakes.

-Servings at many restaurants are often big enough to provide lunch for two days.
+Servings at many restaurants are often big enough to provide lunch for 2 days.
 When eating out:

 • Ask for half or smaller portions.